-Exploring Typical Customer Segmentation Schemes for B2B Software Companies
+Exploring B2B Customer Segmentation Schemes

 As with most business initiatives, the goals and outputs of customer segmentation research will likely depend on your company’s stage, market conditions, and myriad other variables.
 However, there are some relatively standard schemes that coincide — or at the very least overlap — with most needs-based or value-based segmentation initiatives.